dysbulic/tip/resume/Filecoin Next Step Grant Proposal.md

 The Neo4j instance stores context about blobs stored in IPFS.

 ### 4. How will you improve your project with this grant?
-What steps will you take to meet this objective? (max 200 words)
+What steps will you take to meet this objective?

 For HackFS, I did a simple app to spider an IPFS filesystem, decode symlinks, and store the structure in a Neo4j instance.
 There's also an interface for inputting a set of paths and displaying the images at their intersection.